andrei-1111/lod_api_docs/list_files.rst

 Response Body
 =============

-The response body includes a list of products.
+The response body includes a list of file assets.

 +-------------------------+-------------------------+----------------------------+